 (This is NOT a sponsored post) After much research, I chose the Orange Mud HydraQuiver for a number of reasons.

--The small footprint of the pack appealed to me as I do not like having anything heavy on my back.
+-The small footprint of the pack appealed to me as I do not like having weight on my back.
 I don’t feel any heaviness with this one nor do I feel hot.

 -The strap style appealed to me.
 I am not comfortable with a tight chest strap of any kind.
 I was drawn to the backpack style straps that did not require a chest strap and I have not experienced any bouncing or chafing while running.
 In fact, I hardly know it’s there.
 Reflective piping is always a plus.